alexalkis/sillychess/README.md

 ### Amiga
 Due to libnix not having proper support for 64bit integers compiling with -noixemul won't do.
 That means you'll need the ixemul.library.

+### Building
+Although my main development platform for the project seems to be Eclipse, I wrote an almost adequate makefile.

+  * make, will produce a linux executable ("make linux" will do the same thing)
+  * make windows, will produce a windows executable
+  * make amiga, will produce an amiga executable

+If you happen to cycle between them always do "make clean" before.